 Visitation with your loved ones

+If you would like to schedule a visit with your loved one, please review our visitation plan policy and procedures first.
 We continue to offer opportunities for you to connect with loved ones.
-Options include our safe, physically-distanced Window Visits, Video Chat sessions, and compassionate care situation visits.
-Please contact Sallie Carlin at email@example.com to schedule a first-floor window patio visit.
-We look forward to reopening and seeing you in person very soon!
+Options include video chats and compassionate care situation visits.
+Please contact Sallie Carlin at firstname.lastname@example.org to schedule a window or virtual visit.

 In accordance with Governor Cuomo’s most Executive Order dated May 11, 2020, we are testing all staff once per week.
 All staff are screened daily when they arrive at our facility.
 If a staff member tests positive, he/she is placed on mandatory quarantine for 14 days and must test negative for COVID-19 prior to returning to work.